adoptium/infrastructure/README.md

 We list members and their organisation affiliation for maximum transparency.
 Want to add a new member?
 Please follow our [Onboarding Process](ONBOARDING.md).

+* - Indicates access to the secrets repo

 ## [@admin_infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/admin_infrastructure)

 Team that holds super user access to Infrastructure